Why clickstream is so important to your online business

 Understanding customer - key advantage

-Also you are free to combine reports with any other data source at your disposal.
+Also, you are free to combine reports with any other data source at your disposal.
 For example, one can stitches orders, paid advertisement reports, geo and other sources which increases the utility your data assets.
-Of course, this is possible only when you have full access to collected dataset, and its available in 1 unified location.
+Of course, this is possible only when you have full access to the collected dataset, and it's available in 1 unified location.

 Going beyond charts and dashboards